 I love the big brother/little brother relationship between Cole and Jay.

 4. SIDELINE STORY (5/5)

-Isn’t the way he’s rapping almost like a forecast of how dominant he would be in the rap game?
-It’s so confident, and so demanding of your ears!
-It’s probably how McDonalds felt when they first starting putting secret sauce on their burgers.
+Isn’t the way Cole is rapping almost like a forecast of how dominant he would be in the rap game?
+It’s so confident and so demanding of your ears!
+It’s probably how McDonalds felt when they first started putting secret sauce on their burgers.

 3. BREAKDOWN (5/5)